-But

-our merciful, loving

-and just shepherd promised

-man salvation.
-And to save and redeem us from the sin we inherited He

-became man; He took our human nature

-to bring us back to his embrace and to

-our original image.

-The Lord Jesus scarified Himself on the Cross for our sake.

-His shoulders, just like the good shepherd carries the lost sheep when he returns.
-The Lord Jesus died to redeem us.
-Then, He rose again, giving us new life, lifting the punishment of death, and opening the gates of heaven so we could live with Him for-
+But our merciful, loving and just shepherd promised man salvation.
+And to save and redeem us from the sin we inherited He deem us from heaven incarnate and became man; He took our human nature to bring us back to his embrace and to our original image.
+The 3 Lord Jesus scarified Himself on the Cross for our sake His shoulders, just like the good shepherd carries the lost sheep when he returns.
+The ord Jesus died to redeem us.
+Then, He rose again, giving us new life, lifting the punish ment of death, and opening the gates of heaven so we could live with Him forever.